 James M Barrett has been a professional artist for well over 30 years (For 15 years as one half of the duo Barrett-Forster).
 He has an MA Fine Art (distinction) from Goldsmiths and MA Cultural Studies (distinction) from TVU.
 He completed undergraduate Fine Art studies (distinction) at Byam Shaw School of Art, and Foundation studies at Central School of Art, both now part of Central St Martins, the University of the Arts London.

-He has had solo exhibitions in: The Australian Centre for Photography, North Melbourne Town Hall (Australia), Cambridge Darkroom Gallery, Castlefield Gallery, Manchester Green Rooms, New Art Projects Gallery (London), The Museum of Installation, Rear Window Gallery, and Harvey Nichols Department Store Windows.
+In his own capacity and as Barrett-Forster he has had solo exhibitions in: The Australian Centre for Photography, North Melbourne Town Hall (Australia), Cambridge Darkroom Gallery, Castlefield Gallery, Manchester Green Rooms, New Art Projects Gallery (London), The Museum of Installation, Rear Window Gallery, and Harvey Nichols Department Store Windows.

 He has also exhibited in international group shows for: The Australian National Gallery, Sydney Museum of Contemporary Art, Experimenta (Australia), Hong Kong Arts Centre, MAMA (Rotterdam), Oude Kerk, Gallery Art Kitchen, and at Central Station (all Amsterdam), Naarden Photography Festival (Netherlands), le Confort Modern (France), FNAC (touring Europe), Hal Bromm Gallery (NY), Practice Space (LA), and Berkeley Art Museum and Duke University, as well as at Miami Pulse (all USA).